Become a data-driven general counsel

 Most of the time, data is just a bunch of numbers and words semi-organized and trapped in an spreadsheet somewhere.
 Data is only as valuable as it is actionable.
 The key to making good data driven decisions is to have good dashboards.

 Pick the data that is most important to you (defined in Step 2) and organize it in a way that makes sense to you.
-If you use a service like SimpleLegal, we’ll do it for you automatically, but otherwise you can drop it into a spreadsheet and build charts that help you visualize the data you have.
+If you use a legal operations platform like SimpleLegal, we’ll do it for you automatically, but otherwise you can drop it into a spreadsheet and build charts that help you visualize the data you have.
 Before long, you’ll start to see trends that can help time and cost saving decisions that will make your life much easier.

-A SimpleLegal user recently used our Spend Overview Report, a report that summarizes all of your legal spend into visual blocks like those above, to save over $100k in one phone call with their outside counsel.
+A SimpleLegal user recently used our spend overview report, a report that summarizes all of your legal spend into visual blocks like those above, to save over $100k in one phone call with their outside counsel.

-Done correctly, becoming a data driven General Counsel is not an arduous or time intensive transition.
-By following these three steps, proven time and again by General Counsel around the world, you'll soon be able to make informed decisions about how you run your team.
+Done correctly, becoming a data driven general counsel is not an arduous or time intensive transition.
+By following these three steps, proven time and again by general counsel around the world, you’ll soon be able to make informed decisions about how you run your team.

 If you’re interested in learning more about how SimpleLegal can help you become a data-driven general counsel, schedule a demo to see our reporting engine in action.